mconlon17/organization-ontology/docs/source/vivo-to-org.rst

     ERO_00000565               Type is organizational part

                                Disposition is technology transfer
-    Foundation                 Type may be non-profit
+    Foundation                 Type may be nonprofit

                                Type may be organizational part